ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes/index.md

 ## Next Up

-Continue to the next section to learn more about [overlays](/charts-overlays/).
+Continue to the next section to learn more about [Axis Types](/axes-types/).